Zenerzul/StepikTours_Week2/README.md

 This is my second project for [Django course on Stepic](<https://stepik.org/course/63298>).

-## What's new here?
+## What's here?
-* Huge choice of tours
+* Site navigation between main page and tours by direction
-* Added site navigation
+* 6 random tours are listed on the main page
-* Variation of nights and prices on Tour pages
+* Tours are sorted by city of departure

-and much more!
+* Single tour page contains hotel descrtiption, image and price

 Enjoy!